aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 - A tag body must be surrounded by “<<” and “>>” character sequences.
 - A tag body must contain only text nodes.
-- A tag body must not be located inside markup document nodes such as StructuredDocumentTag, CustomXmlMarkup, or SmartTag.
+- A tag body must not be located inside markup document nodes such as `StructuredDocumentTag`, `CustomXmlMarkup`, or `SmartTag`.

 A tag body typically consists of the following elements:

 - A tag name
 - An expression surrounded by brackets
 - A set of switches available for the tag, each of which is preceded by the “-“ character
+- An optional tag header used for syntax error checking as explained further
 - An optional comment providing a human-readable explanation ignored by the engine

 {{< highlight xml >}}
-<<tag_name [expression] –switch1 –switch2 ... // optional_comment >>
+<<tag_name [expression] –switch1 –switch2 ... # optional_tag_header // optional_comment >>
 {{< /highlight >}}

 Particular tags can have additional elements.